gofynd/fdk-client-javascript/DOCUMENTATION.md

 ```

-A product of a particular size can be sold by multiple sellers.
-Use this API to fetch the sellers who are selling this product and have the stock of a particular size

 | Argument  |  Type  | About |
 | --------- | ----  | --- |
 | id | string |  |